slowernews/wisdom-tldr/chapters/chapter_appendix.md

 -- Paulo Coelho*
 > *"I naufraghi prima o poi finiscono per incontrarsi."
 -- M. Vázquez Montalban*
+- random é a bruxaria - proporçoes random - patterns. everything is a pattern. no pattern is random
+- threats x vulnerabilities = risk
 -->

 > *"Shallow men believe in luck or in circumstance.
 Strong men believe in cause and effect."